Is Angelina Jolie’s Health Compromised? Actress Looking Super Thin Due To New ‘Health Issues,’ Report Says

 However, she has since been cured of the ailment as she believed acupuncture helped her through it.

-As of today, it remains uncertain whether or not Angelina Jolie’s health has been compromised or if she is indeed undergoing chemotherapy but it is clear that she is not enjoying life as much as she used after her divorce with Brad Pitt.
+As of today, it remains uncertain whether or not Angelina Jolie’s health has been compromised or if she is indeed undergoing chemotherapy, but it is clear that she is not enjoying life as much as she once did since her divorce with Brad Pitt.

 What do you think?
 Sound off in the comments section below.